 Most of the main site is flat and easily accessible in good weather.
 In wet weather some areas do get muddy.
 We provide trackway over the worst areas but in previous years people have had problems with some wheelchairs over the whole site.
 We do our best to keep everyone moving but do be aware that this is an open air event in a grassy field and we cannot guarantee the ground conditions.
 We do keep an Information Board in the ACA with details of any problems as soon as we know about them.

-The Wilderness Woodland does have areas of rougher ground amongst the trees which may cause difficulties for some chairs and scooters even in good weather, and the path can degrade in bad weather.
+The Wilderness Woodland does have areas of rougher ground amongst the trees which may cause difficulties for some chairs and scooters even in good weather, and the path is a gravel surface which can be difficult for wheelchair users.
 At night, light levels are often fairly low as part of the art installations and the area can become quite crowded, again this may cause difficulties for some people.
 There are no toilets in this area.

 The Healing Area is in a meadow with long grass.
 Access to this area is via a series of ramped bridges and pathways that may also degrade in very bad weather.
 There are composting toilets with steps but no accessible toilets in this area.